CllsPy/Personal-Hackathon/README.md

 # Personal-Hackathon
-An method to improve my coding skills by doing.
+A method to improve my coding skills by doing.